History of Musical Film

 The Jazz Singer

 Viewers today are often surprised to find this landmark film is mostly silent, and mostly slow going.
 Only Jolson's brief sound sequences vibrate with life.
 No dialogue had been planned until Jolson began ad-libbing lines in his musical sequences.
-While filming a nightclub scene, he responded to an audience of audience of extras by shouting his familiar stage motto, "You ain't heard nothin' yet," then improvised a few sentences of dialogue before breaking into his trademark hit song "Toot Toot Tootsie, Goodbye."
-The resulting footage was so vivid that more opportunities for "spontaneous" dialogue were added.
+While filming a nightclub scene, he responded to an audience of applauding extras by shouting his familiar stage motto, "Wait a minute, you ain't heard nothin' yet," then improvised a few sentences of dialogue before breaking into his trademark hit song "Toot Toot Tootsie, Goodbye."
+The resulting footage was so vivid that more opportunities for "spontaneous" dialogue were added -- most notably when Jolson sang "Blue SKies" to his adoring screen mother.
 Because Vitaphone recording equipment and technicians were scarce, all of the sound scenes had to be filmed during the last nine days of the film's month long shooting schedule.